marxin/texi2rst-generated/sphinx/gccint/rtl-representation/comparison-operations.rst

 The signed comparisons are also used for floating point values.
 Floating point comparisons are distinguished by the machine modes of the operands.

-.. index:: eq

-.. index:: equal
+.. index:: eq, equal

 :samp:`(eq:{m} {x} {y})`
   ``STORE_FLAG_VALUE`` if the values represented by :samp:`{x}` and :samp:`{y}`
   are equal, otherwise 0.

-  .. index:: ne

-  .. index:: not equal
+  .. index:: ne, not equal

 :samp:`(ne:{m} {x} {y})`
   ``STORE_FLAG_VALUE`` if the values represented by :samp:`{x}` and :samp:`{y}`
   are not equal, otherwise 0.

-  .. index:: gt

-  .. index:: greater than
+  .. index:: gt, greater than

 :samp:`(gt:{m} {x} {y})`
   ``STORE_FLAG_VALUE`` if the :samp:`{x}` is greater than :samp:`{y}`.
 If they are fixed-point, the comparison is done in a signed sense.

-  .. index:: gtu

-  .. index:: greater than

-  .. index:: unsigned greater than
+  .. index:: gtu, greater than, unsigned greater than

 :samp:`(gtu:{m} {x} {y})`
   Like ``gt`` but does unsigned comparison, on fixed-point numbers only.

-  .. index:: lt

-  .. index:: less than

-  .. index:: ltu

-  .. index:: unsigned less than
+  .. index:: lt, less than, ltu, unsigned less than

 :samp:`(lt:{m} {x} {y})` :samp:`(ltu:{m} {x} {y})`
   Like ``gt`` and ``gtu`` but test for 'less than'.

-  .. index:: ge

-  .. index:: greater than

-  .. index:: geu

-  .. index:: unsigned greater than
+  .. index:: ge, greater than, geu, unsigned greater than

 :samp:`(ge:{m} {x} {y})` :samp:`(geu:{m} {x} {y})`
   Like ``gt`` and ``gtu`` but test for 'greater than or equal'.

-  .. index:: le

-  .. index:: less than or equal

-  .. index:: leu

-  .. index:: unsigned less than
+  .. index:: le, less than or equal, leu, unsigned less than

 :samp:`(le:{m} {x} {y})` :samp:`(leu:{m} {x} {y})`
   Like ``gt`` and ``gtu`` but test for 'less than or equal'.